Skip to main content

 Christchurch Māori

 Most of the Canterbury region was purchased from Ngāi Tahu by the government in 1848.
 A number of Ngāi Tahu chiefs signed a deed prepared by Commissioner Henry Tacy Kemp at Akaroa.
 Under the deed Ngāi Tahu were allowed to retain their settlements, and certain areas were reserved for them.
-However, when the land was surveyed many of the reserves were ignored or lessened.
+However, when the land was surveyed many of the reserves were ignored or reduced in size.
 The failure to ensure that Ngāi Tahu received its reserves was an important aspect of the Ngāi Tahu claim to the Waitangi Tribunal in 1986.
 As in Dunedin, the loss of land undermined Ngāi Tahu's ability to take advantage of the commercial opportunities of settlement.

 Fox with the hounds